Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

 \subsubsection{Two circularly accelerated atoms initially prepared in entangled states $|A\rangle$ and $|S\rangle$}

-We study the entanglement degradation when the two-atom system is initially prepared in two kinds of maximally entangled states, $|A\rangle$ and $|S\rangle$.
-In Fig.~\ref{circularly1-2}, we show the concurrence as a function of the evolution time by fixing the centripetal acceleration and interatomic separation in $\kappa$-deformed spacetime and in Minkowski spacetime.
-For the initial antisymmetry entangled state case, we can see from Figs.~\ref{circularly1-2} (a) and (b) that with a fixed interatomic separation the entanglement decays rapidly with the evolution time for the two circularly accelerated atoms in these two spacetimes.
-The larger the centripetal acceleration is, the faster the entanglement decays, and so does the variation of entanglement via the interatomic separation with a fixed centripetal acceleration.
-For the initial symmetry entangled state case in Figs.~\ref{circularly1-2} (c) and (d), we can also find that with a fixed interatomic separation the two-atom entanglement decays rapidly with the evolution time in these two spacetimes.
+We analyze the entanglement degradation when the two-atom system is initially prepared in two kinds of maximally entangled states, i.e., $|A\rangle$ and $|S\rangle$.
+In Fig.~\ref{circularly1-2}, we show the concurrence as a function of the evolution time by fixing the centripetal acceleration and interatomic separation in $\kappa$-deformed and Minkowski spacetimes.

+For the initial antisymmetry entangled state case, we infer from Figs.~\ref{circularly1-2} (a) and (b) that, with a fixed interatomic separation, the entanglement decays rapidly with the evolution time of the two circularly accelerated atoms in these two spacetimes.
+The larger the centripetal acceleration is, the faster the entanglement decays, as well as the variation of entanglement via interatomic separation with a fixed centripetal acceleration.
+For the initial symmetry entangled state case shown in Figs.~\ref{circularly1-2} (c) and (d), we find that, with a fixed interatomic separation, the two-atom entanglement decays rapidly with the evolution time in these two spacetimes.
 The larger the centripetal acceleration is, the faster the entanglement decays.
-However, the variation of entanglement via the interatomic separation with a fixed centripetal acceleration is just the opposite.
-This is quite different from the initial antisymmetry entangled state case.
-Furthermore, for both of the initial entangled state cases, the entanglement for two circularly accelerated atoms in Minkowski spacetime decays more quickly than that in $\kappa$-deformed spacetime.
-In this sense, with the help of the centripetal acceleration one can also exploit the entanglement behaviors of two atoms to discriminate the $\kappa$-deformed spacetime and the Minkowski spacetime in principle.
+However, the variation of entanglement via interatomic separation with a fixed centripetal acceleration is the opposite, which is different from the initial antisymmetry entangled state case.
+Furthermore, for both of the initial entangled state cases, the entanglement of two circularly accelerated atoms in Minkowski spacetime decays more quickly than that in $\kappa$-deformed spacetime.
+In this sense, with the help of centripetal acceleration, one can also exploit the entanglement behavior of two atoms to discriminate $\kappa$-deformed and Minkowski spacetimes in principle.